Summary of Findings

 This matter arose again on Suscipe Domine also on October 28, 2015 but this time by a user named “Spooky.”
 The discussion surrounded the new image and not the Gloria.tv story that “Clare” spoke of earlier in the year on this forum.
 The subsequent one-page discussion largely decided in favor of the A/M monogram interpretation.
 The website Veneremur Cernui from Dallas, Texas also picked up the story.
 The Traditional AltarBoy website was cited as the source.
 Another website, TradCathKnight, also picked up the story.

-The next day, October 29, a priest by the name of Fr.
-Isaac Mary Relyea posted about the claim on his Facebook page.
-His post essentially reiterated what was on the TAB site: “Check your miraculous medals!
+The next day, October 29, the “Friends of Fr.
+Isaac Mary Relyea” Facebook group posted about the claim.
+The group post essentially reiterated what was on the TAB site: “Check your miraculous medals!
 If you haven’t heard, the Freemasons have been making blasphemous versions of the miraculous medals by replacing the 12th star from Our Lady’s crown with a Masonic compass.
 This must be put in the public.”
-Relyea also reproduced the same photo that was placed on the TAB and Suscipe Domine websites.
+The group also reproduced the same photo that was placed on the TAB and Suscipe Domine websites.

 This particular development was noteworthy because Fr.
 Relyea is a noted speaker within various Catholic circles.
-His name and reputation advanced the claim that much faster within certain areas of the Catholic blogosphere.
-His post was shared over 1,300 times and over different geographical regions of the world (the Philippines being one).
-Two subscribers to Fr.
+Though a separate group, using Fr.
+Relyea’s name and reputation advanced the claim that much faster within certain areas of the Catholic blogosphere.
+The post was shared over 1,300 times and over different geographical regions of the world (the Philippines being one).
+Two subscribers to the Friends of Fr.
 Relyea’s page, Bob Sullivan (an Attorney) and Michelle Pingel, decided to do some research of their own on the matter.

 Sullivan and Pingel posted a link to a website entitled Freemasonstore.com where one could obtain jewelry with Freemasonic designs.
 This website is no longer functioning.
 The Internet Archive Wayback Machine shows that the site was indeed selling jewelry with Catholic images.
 Unfortunately, the Miraculous Medal specified by Sullivan and Pingel appears to be unavailable.
 Therefore, the precise product cannot be inspected for any potential differences or markings indicative of Freemasonry.